pajhiwo/python_help/Design_patterns.md

 ```

 ## Factory pattern
-Is a creation methods, which create objects from concrete classes, but return them as objects of abstract type or interface
+Is a creation methods, which create objects from concrete classes, but return them as objects of abstract type or interface (class to cre)

 ## Policy-based design